Mouheb-Mahfoudhi/SenpaiRec/README.md

 # SenpaiRec
-A CLI tool that recommends anime or manga based on your selected title, displaying each suggestion in a clear format.
+A CLI tool that recommends anime or manga based on your selected title, displaying each suggestion in a clear format. <br>
+Using the requests and BeautifulSoup libraries to fetch and parse content from MyAnimeList, and the rich library for console output.

 ## Installation
 Before you begin, make sure you have the following installed: